Filby: Geography

 According to the 2011 Census, Filby has a population of 765 residents living in 328 households.
 Furthermore, the parish has a total area of 5.80 km2.

 Filby falls within the constituency of Great Yarmouth and is represented at Parliament by Brandon Lewis MP of the Conservative Party.
 For the purposes of local government, the parish falls within the district of Great Yarmouth.

 All Saints' Church

-Filby's parish church was largely constructed in the Fourteenth Century with the tower being completed by the Sixteenth Century, the church was also significantly restored in the Nineteenth Century.
-All Saints' is one of Norfolk's few remaining churches with a thatched roof with the font built from Purbeck Marble dating from the Thirteenth Century.
-The stained-glass largely dates from the Nineteenth Century and originates from the workshops of Alfred Gerente of Paris, Ward and Hughes and James Powell and Sons.
+Filby's parish church was largely constructed in the Fourteenth Century with the tower being completed by the 16th century, the church was also significantly restored in the 19th century.
+All Saints' is one of Norfolk's few remaining churches with a thatched roof with the font built from Purbeck Marble dating from the 13th century.
+The stained-glass largely dates from the 19th century and originates from the workshops of Alfred Gerente of Paris, Ward and Hughes and James Powell and Sons.